-- 2.4.1 The strategy for consultation was designed to ensure that stakeholders: - Were made aware of the proposals in a timely manner; - Had access to project information and understood its development; and - Could put forward their own views and be confident that issues raised would be considered. - 2.4.2 The formal Proposal of Application Notice (PAN) submitted to South Lanarkshire Council set out a description of the development in general terms, including maps to identify the site, and set out SPEN's proposals for undertaking preapplication consultation for the substation development. - 2.4.3 SPEN used a range of communication channels to publicise and promote the consultations, which are detailed in the following sections of this document. - 2.4.4 Respondents were also able to give feedback in different ways, depending on their own preference: - Email: redshaw@communityrelations.co.uk - Freepost: FREEPOST REDSHAW SUBSTATION - Freephone: 0800 021 7890 - Face-to-face or in writing at public consultation exhibitions - Statutory consultees and directly-affected landowners and residents were also able to give their views direct to the project team through personal meetings and established channels.
+- 2.4.1 The strategy for consultation was designed to ensure that stakeholders: - Were made aware of the proposals in a timely manner - Had access to project information and understood its development, and - Could put forward their own views and be confident that issues raised would be considered. - 2.4.2 The formal Proposal of Application Notice (PAN) submitted to South Lanarkshire Council set out a description of the development in general terms, including maps to identify the site, and set out SPEN's proposals for undertaking pre-application consultation for the substation development.
+Due to changes in design and the time taken to ensure this was technically viable, the original PAN expired.
+SPEN therefore submitted an updated PAN to notify South Lanarkshire Council that two further rounds of consultation would take place.
+At these event detailed proposals and visualisations of how the substation might appear in the landscape before submitting our planning application were presented. - 2.4.3 SPEN used a range of communication channels to publicise and promote the consultations, which are detailed in the following sections of this document. - 2.4.4 Respondents were also able to give feedback in different ways, depending on their own preference: - Email: redshaw@communityrelations.co.uk - Freepost: FREEPOST REDSHAW SUBSTATION - Freephone: 0800 021 7890 - Face-to-face or in writing at public consultation exhibitions - Statutory consultees and directly-affected landowners and residents were also able to give their views direct to the project team through personal meetings and established channels.